visualopsholdings/nodes/README.md

 Ok your back!!!!

-No this project can be found as the folder nodes-web in the thing you just setup.
+This project can be found as the folder "nodes" in the thing you just setup.
 The next step is to remove that folder and pull the SOURCE from git with:

 ```